-Ameenah Gurib-Fakim was elected as the first female the President of Mauritius in 2015-2018 and the third woman to serve as Head of State of the country.
+Ameenah Gurib-Fakim served as the first female President of Mauritius from 2015 to 2018. thus making her the third woman to serve as Head of State of the country.

 Born in 1959, Gurib finished her higher school education at Loreto convent Quatro Bornes before studying chemistry at the University of Surrey.
 She completed her PhD in organic chemistry at Exeter University before returning to Mauritius in 1987.